progressivetech/net.ourpowerbase.remoteform/docs/api.md

 ### cfg.initTxt

 If cfg.autoInit is false, the text displayed on the button to click for the user to display the form.
-Default: Join our mailing list.
+Default: Fill in the form.
 ### cfg.submitTxt

 The text to display on the form's submit button.
-Default: Join.
+Default: Submit.
 ### cfg.cancelTxt

 The text to display on the form's cancel button.
 Default: Cancel.